vcostanza/TuneBlob/README.md

 Users can switch between the two modes using the left-most button on the action bar.

 ## Requirements
-- Android 7.0 Nougat or newer (tested with Android 7.1, 9, and 11)
+- Android 6.0 Marshmallow or newer (tested with Android 7.1, 9, and 11)
 - Access to the device microphone (since this is an audio-based tuner)

 ## Features